12 Week Virtual

 How many pages should I submit for the workshop?

 Each submission should be no more than 8 pages double-spaced.
 You are welcome to build on to previous submissions, or produce new work each workshop.
+Each workshop can be an opportunity to experiment, play, and take risks.
 We will determine together what will be presented in the final chapbook.

 Will I finish my writing piece?